4-H Exhibit Hall

 RULE 3: Clubs must provide their own table on which to place their exhibit.
 If an electrical outlet is needed, please contact the Extension Office prior to dropping off your exhibit.

-RULE 4: Exhibit must include: Name of Club, Town/Location, and the Number or Percent of Club Members who participated in preparing the exhibit.
+RULE 4: The exhibit must include the name of the 4-H Club, the town/location, and the number or percentage of club members who participated in preparing it.

 RULE 5: UMaine Cooperative Extension/4-H and the Blue Hill Fair distinctly disclaim any liability for loss or damage to exhibits.
 We will afford the best protection possible for exhibits, but please be aware that there is no security in the 4-H Exhibit Hall.